May 22, 2023

 After a long career in litigation, Diane Sorenson, a graduate of the University of Kansas, is transitioning to arbitration and mediation, also known as alternative dispute resolution or ADR.
 She discusses the differences and similarities between litigation, arbitration, and mediation.
 For ADR, experience is paramount not only for getting cases to resolve but also figuring out how to actually resolve them.

-Helping Companies Bring Foreign Nationals To The U.S.
+Business Immigration: Helping Companies Bring Foreign Nationals to the U.S.

-Helping Schools Work With Families, Regulations, And More
+Helping Schools Work with Families, Regulations, And More

-Litigation and Transactions for Commercial Lenders
+Business Litigation and Transactions for Commercial Lenders

 Helping Families Plan Their Legacy with Trusts and Estates